 Academic enrichment

-Our popular Literary Societies extend students’ experiences of literature and language, with the senior society operating jointly with Abingdon School.
-We explore all and everything – comics, Old English, crime novels, linguistics – and students learn to undertake their own research projects.
+Our popular Literary Societies extend students’ experiences of literature and language.
+We explore all and everything – comics, Old English, crime novels, linguistics – and students learn to undertake their own literary research projects.
 Creative writing clubs give space and focus for students to develop their craft and share their work, either informally or to enter competitions.
 Students from Years 7–10 take part in external public speaking competitions, and we hold an annual debating dinner.

 Extracurricular

-Students in Year 10 and Lower Sixth have the opportunity to join us on our annual Literary Retreat to Bath, where we learn Regency dancing in a stunning ballroom, complete a creative writing scavenger hunt, create our own gothic stories in the style of Mary Shelley and have costumed guided tours of the city.
+Students in Year 10 have the opportunity to join us on our annual Literary Retreat to Bath, where we learn Regency dancing in a stunning ballroom, complete a creative writing scavenger hunt, create our own gothic stories in the style of Mary Shelley and have costumed guided tours of the city.
+On our Lower Sixth Literary Retreat to London, we take in two shows (ideally one at the Globe and one more contemporary performance at a theatre such as the National or the Bridge), develop our creative writing in response to the Treasures section of the British Library, and enjoy a literary walking tour around Bloomsbury with actors performing poetry and scenes from writers’ lives.

 Our much-coveted Creative Writing Cup has been a focal point for our young writers, with the winner being invited to be the next year’s St Helen’s Laureate, charged with producing poetry or prose to mark significant school, national and global events.